raikilon/aws-saa-c03-notes/aws.md

 ![alt text](images/tgw.png)

-## Storage Gateway
+# Storage Gateway

+The gateway should be placed in a private subnet for security.
+It will connect to AWS over a secure connection (using AWS Direct Connect, VPN, or a NAT Gateway for internet access).

-### Volume Mode
+## Volume Mode

 Storage Gateway can be deployed as a hardware appliance or, more commonly, as a virtual machine.
-It presents storage via iSCSI, NFS, or SMB and integrates with EBS, S3, and Glacier.
+It presents storage via iSCSI (block storage), NFS, or SMB and integrates with EBS, S3, and Glacier.
 Common use cases include migrations, storage extension/tiering, and backups.

 - **Stored Volume mode**:
   The gateway presents volumes (via iSCSI) backed by **local** storage.
 All data is stored locally and then asynchronously uploaded to AWS through the gateway’s upload buffer.
 This is useful for full disk backups with quick on-premises restores.
 However, it doesn’t extend on-premises storage capacity since all data must fit locally.